When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 It has a nice ‘sit up and beg’ riding position, making it comfortable for longer rides.
-Another plus factor, is the Vitesse is relatively light for an ebike.
-If you live in a flat, carrying the bike up stairs shouldn’t be too much of problem.
+Another plus factor is the Vitesse is relatively light for an e-bike.
+If you live in a flat, carrying the bike upstairs shouldn’t be too much of a problem.

 The Vitesse Signal is only currently available in a 52cm frame, and although there is a fair amount of adjustment available in the seat post, taller riders (6ft plus) may find it a little on the small side.

-Take for example the Decathlon Riverside 500 hybrid ebike – this has hydraulic brakes, nearly double the battery power and decent quality Suntour suspension forks for £500 less.
-And for around a £100 less you can buy the B’TWIN Elops 920e, with a Brose mid-drive, mudguards, pannier rack and integrated lights.
+Take for example the Decathlon Riverside 500 hybrid e-bike – this has hydraulic brakes, nearly double the battery power and decent quality Suntour suspension forks for £200 less.

 It’s a shame really, because I think the Vitesse Signal is a great little electric bike.
 Where this bike wins hands down is the fact that it looks like a regular bike and rides like a regular bike.
 Most people wouldn’t even realise it was an electric bike unless you told them.